jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/introduction.rst

 .. note::

-   Instrument detection is supported without any modification for all dVRK Si controllers and any dVRK Classic controller shipped after 2019.
+   Instrument detection is supported without any modification for all dVRK-Si controllers and any dVRK Classic controller shipped after 2019.

 To retrieve the instrument tool type, the dVRK Classic controllers can